swampcat/ESPTimeCast/README.md

 - **Dimming Feature**: Start time, end time and desired brightness selection
 - **Countdown** function, set a countdown to your favorit/next event, 2 modes: Scroll/Dramatic!

-*Non-English characters converted to their closest English alphabet.
+>Non-English characters converted to their closest English alphabet.
-*For Esperanto, Irish, and Swahili, weather description translations are not available.
+>For Esperanto, Irish, and Swahili, weather description translations are not available.
 Japanese translations exist, but since the device cannot display all Japanese characters, English will be used in all these cases.

-Tip: Don't forget to press the save button to keep your settings
+> **Tip:** Don't forget to press the save button to keep your settings

----

 ## 📝 Configuration Notes